Elle King: 2014–present: Love Stuff, Shake the Spirit and Come Get Your Wife

-In September 2014, King released "Ex's & Oh's", which serves as the lead single off her debut album.
-She released the album, Love Stuff on February 17, 2015.
-She performed "Ex's & Oh's" the next day on The Today Show to promote it.
+In September 2014, King released "Ex's & Oh's" as the lead single from her debut album, Love Stuff, released on February 17, 2015.
+She performed "Ex's & Oh's" the next day on The Today Show.
 The song reached number 10 on the Billboard Hot 100, becoming King's first top ten single in the United States.
-"Ex's & Oh's" received two nominations at the 58th Grammy Awards: Best Rock Performance and Best Rock Song.
+"Ex's & Oh's" received two nominations at the 58th Grammy Awards for Best Rock Performance and Best Rock Song.
 In July 2015, King supported Modest Mouse on their UK tour.
 "Under the Influence" and "America's Sweetheart" were later released as singles for rock radio and mainstream radio, respectively.
-In 2016, her single "Good Girls" featured on the Ghostbusters soundtrack and played over the movie's credits.
+In 2016, her single "Good Girls" was featured on the Ghostbusters soundtrack and played over the movie's credits.
 In 2016, she teamed up with country singer Dierks Bentley for the song "Different for Girls".
-They performed this song at the 50th CMA Awards on November 2, 2016, when she and Bentley won the award for Musical Event of the Year.
+They performed the song at the 50th CMA Awards on November 2, 2016, when she and Bentley won the award for Musical Event of the Year.

-On March 6, 2017, she premiered a new single "Wild Love" featuring a sparse electronic production, marking a slight departure from her previous style in music.
+On March 6, 2017, she premiered new single "Wild Love" featuring a sparse electronic production, marking a slight departure from her previous style.
 King released her second studio album, Shake the Spirit, on October 19, 2018, which she made with her band the Brethren.
 On August 3, 2019, she was featured singing on a version of Lindsey Stirling's "The Upside".
 Throughout 2019, King served as a guest co-host on the MTV series Catfish: The TV Show opposite lead host Nev Schulman.
 In 2022, she featured on a remix of Canadian singer Dax's single "Dear Alcohol".
+In March 2022, King contributed a cover of "Feelin' Alright" (originally by Traffic and popularized by Joe Cocker, based on the arrangement of the latter version) to the soundtrack of the DreamWorks Animation crime comedy film The Bad Guys.

-King's third album, Come Get Your Wife, was released on January 27, 2023, and displays a move into country music.
+King's third album, Come Get Your Wife, was released on January 27, 2023, marking King’s shift into country music.

 On January 19, 2024, an intoxicated King performed at the Grand Ole Opry to honor Dolly Parton's 78th birthday.
 The Grand Ole Opry later issued an apology.